Scifabric/app-tagging-pictures/long_description.md

 Based on the answer of the users, we will be able to classify the photos, distributing the tasks (thanks to PyBossa) to different users and volunteers.

-__ Note If you want to learn more about how to use this application as a template, check the:
+__ Note If you want to learn more about how to use this project as a template, check the:

   * [source code](http://github.com/PyBossa/app-annotorious)